ajv-validator/ajv/docs/api.md

 See [User defined keywords](./keywords.md) for more details.

+### ajv.allowCustomAnnotations(): Ajv

+Allows unknown schema keywords prefixed with `x-` when `strictSchema` is enabled.
+These keywords are treated as annotations and ignored by validation.

 ### ajv.getKeyword(keyword: string): object | boolean

 Returns keyword definition, `false` if the keyword is unknown.